 The Android apps page now shows the icon and APK name of your app.

-Check the state of your app.
-The state is shown under the APK name:
+Check the status of your app.

-State Description Processing We're busy signing and converting your app.
+Status Description Processing We're busy signing and converting your app.
 This can take up to an hour.
 Error Something went wrong.
 Check that your app matches the specifications and retry uploading the APK file.
 If the retry attempt fails as well, contact our POS Support Team or your Adyen implementation manager.
 Invalid There is something wrong with the APK file.
 Contact our POS Support Team or your Adyen implementation manager.
 Ready We finished signing and converting your app.